Madhuchn20/Attendance_Tracker/README.md

 A basic prototype attendance system which uses the face recognition feature to track attendance during classes.
-Done using Python and OpenCV
+Done using Python and OpenCV.
+Link to video demonstration: